materia-dex/materiadex-com/src/pages/docs/materia/07-interface-integration/02-custom-interface-linking.md

 ### Constraints

 Addresses must be valid ERC20 addresses.
 Slippage and amount values must be valid numbers accepted by the frontend \(or error will prevent from swapping\).
-Slippage can 0, or within the range 10-&gt;9999 bips \(which converts to 0%, 0.01%-&gt;99%\)
+Slippage can be 0, or within the range 10-&gt;9999 bips \(which converts to 0%, 0.01%-&gt;99%\)

 When selecting WUSD as the output currency a user must also choose an inputCurrency that is not WUSD \(to prevent WUSD being populated in both fields\)